rstms/alpine-awscli2/README.md

 ## Detailed Description:
-The installation installs prerequisite software, configures the system to build the compiled modules, clones the the AWS github repo aws/aws-cli, selects the `v2` branch, then compiles the distribution files with `pip wheel`
+The `build/Dockerfile` installs prerequisite software, configures the system to build the compiled modules, clones the the AWS github repo aws/aws-cli, selects the `v2` branch, then prepares a distribution package using `pip wheel`

-This results in a set of wheel files which are the result of the compilation, which can subsequently be installed to an alpine system with pip.
+This results in a set of the wheel files required for awscli which can be installed to an alpine system with pip or any compatible alternative.

-The container build continues based on the pypiserver/pypiserver dockerhub image, which can be run as a local PyPi-compatible module repository.
+The container build then continues from the pypiserver/pypiserver dockerhub image, which can be run as a local PyPi-compatible module repository.

-The resulting image contains the wheel files for all modules required for awscli int the directory `/data/packages`.
+The resulting image contains the wheel files for all modules required for awscli in the directory `/data/packages`.
 The wheel files may be extracted as a tarball, copied to a directory, or the build image may be run as a repo and used with the command:
 ```
 pip install -i http://locahost:8080 awscli
 ```

-See the examples for various methods of installation.
+See the examples for various alternative installation methods.

 *Use the source, Luke.*